-Baibing is Professor of Business Statistics and Management Science at the School of Business and Economics.
+Baibing is Professor of Business Statistics and Management Science at Loughborough Business School.
 Prior to his current appointment, he was a Lecturer in Statistics in the School of Mathematics and Statistics at Newcastle University.
-In 2004, he moved to Loughborough University, as a Lecturer in the School of Business and Economics, where he was subsequently appointed as Reader in 2007, and then Professor in 2011.
-He is programme director of Management Sciences and programme director of Management.
+In 2004, he moved to Loughborough University, as a Lecturer in the Business School, where he was subsequently appointed as Reader in 2007, and then Professor in 2011.

 Baibing’s research focuses on statistical machine learning and data mining, covering a wide range of topics such as predictive modelling, dimension reduction, and forecasting, as well as applications to various business and management problems in transport studies and financial markets.